 Where did golly, gosh, and gee come from?

 Of the three, gosh is recorded the earliest, around 1750–60.
 Golly is dated to around 1840–50.
 Last but not least is gee, an Americanism tracked back to 1890–95.

-Euphemisms substitute a mild or vague expression for one that is considered to be offensive or harsh.
-They often come into play with words concerned with religion, sex, death, and excreta.
-For example, if you wanted to employ a euphemism to say that someone died, you might say that he passed away or departed.
+Euphemisms substitute a mild or vague expression for one that is considered to be offensive, harsh, or vulgar.
+They often come into play with words concerned with religion, sex, death, and excreta (that’s a fancy word for poop and pee, which themselves can be used as euphemisms for stronger words).